 It only weighs 10oz / 266g and packs a serious punch that is unrivaled by even the heavier models.

 The Liquid 8 comes with a special feature designed to reduce unwanted string vibration called No Shox.
-This addition to the Liquid 8 improves the player’s focus and momentum, allowing one to respond to your opponent’s movements more easily.
+This is a good addition to the Liquid 8 improves the player’s focus and momentum, allowing one to respond to your opponent’s movements more easily.
 Because the Liquid 8 is both lightweight and powerful, it makes a good choice for advanced players and beginners alike.

 It has a head size of 112 sq inches, which is much larger than other models.
 The extended head size means that it will be easier for you to strike the ball when swinging and setting up a serve.
 The Liquid 8 is ideal for both competitive and practice matches due its sturdy grip and performance.